magnet-tn/dwa15-fall2016-notes/03_Laravel/04_New_Laravel_Application.md

 The only instance where this might not work is if you're using a different local server setup that does *not* have the correct permission configuration.
 If that were the cause, you'd want to configure `storage` and `bootstrap/cache` to be writable by your web server.

+We'll talk specifically about setting permissions on DigitalOcean when we get to deployment in the next note set.

 ## Namespacing